aristocratos/bashtop/README.md

 ## Dependencies

 **bash** (v4.4 or later) Script functionality will most probably brake with earlier versions.
-Bash version 5 is higly recommended for a
+Bash version 5 is higly recommended to make use of $EPOCHREALTIME variable instead of alot of external date command calls.

 ## TODO